SoDA-CNE/nameFixR/README.md

 3. Provide a STRING of characters to search for within the Title Name of the files at the Parent and Child levels.

 -> Follow the Prompts.

+BINARY
+If you prefer to use the binary it has been included.
+Simply add to your preferred bin directory